maberdour/letsrace/scripts/AWS/email-digest/DEPLOYMENT_GUIDE.md

 - Remember which region you're using SES in (e.g., `us-east-1`)
 - You'll need this for the Lambda environment variables

-## Step 3: Create IAM Role for Lambda Functions (PROGRESS: Completed 22/11/25)
+## Step 3: Create IAM Role for Lambda Functions (PROGRESS: Completed)

 1. **Open AWS Console** → Go to IAM
 2. **Click "Roles"** → "Create role"